-Artist and Professor, Department of Imaging Arts and Sciences, Musashino Art University
+Artist / Professor, Department of Imaging Arts and Sciences, Musashino Art University

-Born in Marseille, France, in 1964.
-While carrying out speculative research into contemporary art, he also conducts installations and concerts in both indoor and outdoor spaces pursuing the balance, independence, and interpenetration of disparate elements.
+Born in Marseille, France, 1964.
+While carrying out speculative research into contemporary art, CHARLES also conducts installations and concerts in both indoor and outdoor spaces pursuing the balance, independence, and interpenetration of disparate elements.

-Media Artist and Professor, Tokyo University of the Arts
+Media Artist / Professor, Tokyo University of the Arts

 Born in Saga Prefecture in 1966.
-After graduating from the Faculty of Image Design at Kyushu Institute of Design (presently Kyushu University School of Design), he worked at a consulting firm.
+After graduating from the Faculty of Image Design at Kyushu Institute of Design (presently Kyushu University School of Design), HACHIYA worked at a consulting firm.
 Later, he founded PetWORKs Co., Ltd. He has served as a professor in the Department of Intermedia Art in the Faculty of Fine Art at Tokyo University of the Arts since 2010.
-His works are often functional devices and include communication tools such as Inter Dis-Communication Machine and PostPet as well as AirBoard, a skateboard fitted with a jet engine, and OpenSky, a project to build a real-life model of the Möwe aircraft from a Japanese animated film.
+Many of his works are functional devices, including communication tools such as Inter Dis-Communication Machine and PostPet as well as AirBoard, a skateboard with a jet engine, and OpenSky, a project to build a real-life model of the Möwe aircraft from a Japanese animated film.

 Professor, Faculty of Science and Engineering, Waseda University